AdamRerun/SRRLevelCreator/README.md

 # Sonic Rush Rerun Level Creator

+WARNING : UPDATE ALL THE SCRIPTS IN YOUR BLENDS WHEN YOU CAN

 This is a level creator that uses blender to create the shape and geometry and then import it in unity.

 This was made with inspiration from Strix's work.
 Thanks a lot to him for his work and expertise.